Main Content

 • Each floor consists of four rooms, and the dimensions of each room are 10-by-10-by-3 meters.

-• Each room has an access point (AP) and two stations (STAs) placed at random x- and y-locations at a height of 1.5 meters from the floor.
+• Each room has an AP and two STAs placed at random x- and y-locations at a height of 1.5 meters from the floor.

 • Each AP transmits data to the associated STAs in the same room.